ICLIPTER/canvas-ecommerce-craft/README.md

-lcome to your Lovable projec
+come to your Lovable projec

 ## How can I edit this code?
 There are several ways of editing your application.